pablote3/basketball-java/README.md

-# basketball
+# basketball-java

-Set of applications to gather and sweeten basketball statistics.
+Set of Java applications to gather and sweeten basketball statistics.

 ## Accumulator